8.4 Staffing, Supervision, and Professional Development

 • Staffing plans should match program activities, competencies, supervision needs, language access, and evaluation duties.

-• Supervision includes orientation, role clarity, feedback, support, documentation, and accountability.
+• Supervision includes orientation, role clarity, task-specific training, observation, feedback, support, and documentation.

-• Performance concerns should be addressed early, fairly, and in line with policy.
+• Performance concerns are addressed early, fairly, and in line with policy through clarification, support, retraining, and documentation.

 Supporting the people who deliver the program

-Health education programs depend on people.
-Staff, volunteers, peer educators, interns, community health workers, interpreters, and partner representatives may all contribute.
-A staffing plan should match the program's activities, audience, setting, schedule, and evaluation needs.
-It should also identify supervision and training requirements.
+Health education programs depend on people: staff, volunteers, peer educators, interns, community health workers (CHWs), interpreters, and partner representatives.
+A staffing plan matches the program's activities, audience, setting, schedule, and evaluation needs, and it identifies the supervision and training each role requires.
+The plan should also address language access so the workforce can reach the priority population.

 • Observation, feedback, and documentation routines.